DevSecOps 101 part 1: Software Component Analysis (SCA)

 I have been crawling through software engineering and cybersecurity blogs for a few years now, and I have always been surprised by the lack of cybersecurity resources targeting developers.
 Like if the cybersecurity and the developer community barely spoke to each other.

 Our goal at Escape is to be a gap closer between those two worlds.
-Thus, I took this opportunity to write a full guide explaining how to secure an application during the development process.
+Thus, I took this opportunity to write a full guide explaining how to secure an application during development.
 This guide targets CTOs, engineering leads, and developers.
 Therefore, it does not require any prior knowledge of cybersecurity.

 The first step towards building more secure apps is detecting and avoiding using dependencies that have known vulnerabilities.
 This process is called Software Component Analysis or SCA.